RainbowwPhoenixx/SARtris/README.md

 - Run `exec tetris/tetris` in the console to run SARtris !
 Do NOT run this twice !
 It will make the game forget your HUD/toasts parameters.
 Bind the premade reset and hide commands in the controls config.

 ## Features
-- Hide and display SARtris at will without affecting the hud or toasts
+- Hide and display SARtris at will without affecting the hud or toasts (if you have some sar_hud_text set already, it will look weird but should reset fine)
-- No gravity
+- Togglable gravity gravity
 - Legal in portal 2 runs
 - Cool UI
 - Open source